Claudio Prieto

-His professional career began in Madrid with the premier at the Ateneo Auditorium of his work 'Improvisation' for chamber ensemble.
-In 1969 his piece 'Solo a Solo', for flute and guitar, won him "Best Spanish wor for Young Musicians award” and thereby both national and international exposure and recognition.
-His biography, Música, belleza y comunicación, was written by Víctor Andrés Pliego and published by Editorial Complutense in 1994.
+His professional career began in Madrid with the premiere at the Ateneo Auditorium of his work Improvisation for chamber ensemble.
+In 1969 his piece "Solo a Solo", for flute and guitar, won him "Best Spanish Work for Young Musicians Award” and thereby national and international exposure and recognition.
+His 4th Symphony was commissioned by the Valencia Orchestra in 2006 and composed as a tribute to Valencian composer Vicente Martín y Soler.

+Prieto died on 5 April 2015 in Madrid, aged 80.

 Legacy

+His biography, Música, belleza y comunicación, was written by Víctor Pliego de Andrés and published by Editorial Complutense in 1994.